Holistic treatments And Doctors

-We also need medical doctor !
+We also need the doctor !

-Professor Oleg Sorokin and his team of Russian space physicists made contact with traditional Chinese medicine (mostly acupuncture specialists) masters and the masters of Indian Ayurveda in order to establish any similarities between their practices.
+Professor Oleg Sorokin and his team of Russian space physicists made contact with traditional Chinese medicine (mostly acupuncture related specialists) masters and the masters of Indian ayurveda in order to establish any similarities between their practices.
 At t present, their is a common misconception that the two of these fields are far removed from one another and hold no common, shared practices.
 Although Sorokin was working alongside his team of physicists, he is not a physicist himself.

 Vedapulse is a result of long work, which, in its base unit, measures the heart ECG signal from the wrist for 5 minutes.
-Then it analyzes and prints academic ” doctor information” alongside with alternative medicine information.
-The Ayurvedic dosha theory has been kept on the lips, but Vedapulse calculates the ECG frequency spectrum and divides it into three parts.
+Then it analyzes and prints academic ” doctor information” alongside with alternative therapies information.
+The Ayurvedic dosha theory has been kept on the lips, but this measurement system calculates the ECG frequency spectrum and divides it into three parts.
 These parts correspond to doshas Vata, Pitta and Kapha.
-This is how Ayurveda becomes commonplace.
-To put it quite precisely, the calculation of that frequency spectrum contains more than just the Fourier Transformation: All the computational algorithms used relate to the recording of the heart rate interval variation in both the frequency and time domains. (i.e., covered by the general concept of heart rate variability (HRV)).
+This is how ayurveda becomes commonplace.
+To put it quite precisely, the calculation of that frequency spectrum contains more than just the Fourier Transformation: All the computational algorithms used relate to the recording of the heart rate interval variation in both the frequency and time domains. (i.e., covered by the general concept of Heart Rate Variability (HRV)).

 If the heart rhythm does not change at all, there is only one frequency in the frequency spectrum, at about one hertz (when the heart rate is 60 beats per minute).
-In this case, the person under examination lacks the lower frequencies.
+In this case, the person under examination lacks all other frequencies.
 If, on the other hand, the heart rhythm rarely varies, that is, slowly, the person has a lot of very low frequencies.
 In this case, the low frequencies in his spectrum are weighted.
 If the heart rhythm fluctuates rapidly, the person also has higher frequencies.

-Likewise,Vedapulse calculates the energy field of the meridians of the Chinese medicine, and even the energy “aura” of human beings.
+Likewise,Vedapulse calculates the energy field of the meridians of the Chinese medicine for acupuncture mostly, and even the energy “aura” of human beings.
 This allows the energy healer to orient his treatment optimally.
 Program extensions are among others.
 For yogis and dietary supplements and herbal medicines advisers and for aroma therapy. mind and body practices

 east and west come together